Skip to main content

 The remaining fields enable you to provide more details about timing, or (in the case of Outcomes) enable you to record data about the results of this Planting at the end of the season.

 First Harvest Date (optional): Once you have your first harvest, you can add the date here.
-It is recommended to add an expected date of first harvest so that a harvest task populates in your Tasks Screen.
+We recommend that you add an expected date of first harvest so that a harvest task populates in your Tasks Screen.
 You can update the task if your estimate is off, and by completing the task you record the actual date of first harvest.

 Absolutely!
 In fact, it's better to guess a date than to leave it empty.
 That's because when you supply a date, GGC will auto-generate a task that will become due on that date.
 That becomes a kind of "reminder" so that when the task becomes due, you can change your guesstimate to the actual date.